Futures of the Gauteng City-Region

 This project aims to deepen debate on possible futures for the Gauteng City-Region.
 It involves commissioning a key expert to write an Occasional Paper on future trends (economic, demographic, environmental, political and technological) likely to shape long-term challenges and opportunities in the GCR, and how key actors in the region should respond to these.

-Edgar Pieterse, Director of the African Centre for Cities (ACC) and South African Research Chair in Urban Policy at the University of Cape Town, has been commissioned to write the Occasional Paper.
-He will be working on this in the course of 2019/20.
+Prof. Edgar Pieterse, Director of the African Centre for Cities (ACC) and South African Research Chair in Urban Policy at the University of Cape Town, has been commissioned to write the Occasional Paper.
+He will be working on this in the course of 2020/21.

 Gotz, G. and Wray, C. (November 2012) ‘Demographic modeling and the implications of the results from census’ and ‘Modeling urban spatial change: a preliminary review of South African Initiatives’ respectively, presented to a joint workshop on Spatial and demographic modeling for G2055, arranged by GCRO and the Gauteng Planning Commission, 23 November 2012